Strategic Business Leader Brings Complementary Product Commercialization and Rare Disease Expertise

 About aTyr Pharma

 aTyr Pharma develops biotherapeutics based on Physiocrine biology. aTyr’s key programs currently focus on grave, rare immune disorders.
 These diseases are serious potentially life threatening autoimmune conditions, for which there are currently no effective, safe, long term treatments. aTyr established a dominant intellectual property estate to protect the core therapeutics, as well as associated diagnostics.
-The privately held biotech was founded by The Scripps Research Institute Professor Paul Schimmel, a leading aminoacyl tRNA synthetase scientist, and is backed by top life sciences investors including Alta Partners, Cardinal Partners, Domain Associates and Polaris Ventures.
+The privately held biotech was founded by The Scripps Research Institute Professor Paul Schimmel, a leading aminoacyl tRNA synthetase scientist, and is backed by top life sciences investors including Alta Partners, Cardinal Partners, Domain Associates and Polaris Partners.